M-archand/WorkshopDefaultMap/README.md

-# cs2_WorkshopDefaultMap
+# WorkshopDefaultMap
-A CSSharp plugin to set default map after server restart till valve fixes it.
+A CounterStrikeSharp plugin to set default map after server restart.

-Configuration:
-1) Place the latest release in your plugins folder and (re)start the server.
-This is to generate config file in `addons/counterstrikesharp/configs/WorkshopDefaultMap/WorkshopDefaultMap.json`.
-2) Open the above json file in your favourite text editor and add your workshop mapname or workshop mapid in `Map`.
-3) Restart the server.
+Installation:
+1) Download the latest release.
+2) Update the Workshop Map ID in `addons/counterstrikesharp/configs/WorkshopDefaultMap/WorkshopDefaultMap.json` to the map you want to use.
+3) Upload the addons folder to your root folder `/csgo/`

-> [!Caution]
+> [!IMPORTANT]
-> • If you added workshop mapname in the config file, make sure the map is in some workshop collection and you must have `host_workshop_collection` in your server startup line.
+> • Make sure the map is in the workshop collection you set using the `host_workshop_collection` variable.

-> [!Caution]
-> • If you added workshop mapid in the config file, it isn't compulsory to add `host_workshop_collection` in your server startup line but server might change the map to that specific map twice in this case (This will be the case only till CSSharp exposes `Server.WorkshopID` variable)